adamtrilling/html_sanitizer/README.md

 html_sanitizer
 ==============

-An HTML Sanitizer for ActiveRecord using Postgres's HStore
+An HTML Sanitizer for ActiveRecord using Postgres's HStore.